facile-it/facile-it.github.io/content/blog/eng/common-problems-faced-by-php-developers-in-consuming-an-ampq-message.md

 | 1         | Negative acknowledgement and re-queue |
 | 2         | Negative acknowledgement              |

+Please note that these return codes will be ignored and the message always skipped if you set the queue with `retry_mode` as `ignored`.

 # Conclusions

 Of course, the external RabbitMQ consumer is a good compromise because we can avoid common PHP problems and use a fully separated consumer.
-By the way, this solution also have a contraindication: you have to pay the command bootstrap time for each message.
+By the way, this solution also have a contraindication: you have to pay the command bootstrap time for each message if you use a PHP application using a framework (like Symfony or Laravel).

 If you run a simple application, this is not a big issue, the command calls a simple script and simply execute it but, if you use a framework, this could be a problem and slow down the application or use a bit more resources when the single command is executed each time.